On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 Car sharing and car rental

-Today, the lack of a personal car is no longer a problem.
+Today, not having your own car is no longer a problem.
 With rental services like Turo, Avis Car Rental, Zipcar and easyCar, you can:

-You get almost the same services if you use carsharing, for example Anytime, Hello, Belcar, Yandex Drive and others.
-You don't have a headache about maintenance or paying for parking spaces.
-You simply open the app, search for the nearest car, and use it to get from point A to point B.
+You don't have to worry about maintenance or paying for parking.
+You just open the app, find the nearest car, and use it to get from point A to point B.

 Flowers and gifts

-Have you heard about Uber flowers, UrbanStems, Flowwwow, Gyft or Giftagram?
-This is a lifesaver for those who forgot or did not have time to buy a gift, flowers, or cake.
-Order and the recipient will have everything delivered right to their doorstep within a short time.
-What are the benefits?
+Have you heard of Uber Flowers, UrbanStems, Gyft or Giftagram?
+This is a lifesaver for those who forgot or did not have time to buy a gift, flowers or cake.
+Order and the recipient will have everything delivered right to their doorstep in no time.
+What are the advantages?

-There are many service providers, which means a wide range of available products;
+• There are many service providers, which means a wide range of products available;

 Food

-Delivery of groceries or food anytime and anywhere is nothing new.
-Some of the best food delivery apps include Uber Eats, Instacart, Grubhub and Doordash, Yandex Food, Wolt and dozens of others.
+Grocery or food delivery anytime, anywhere is nothing new.
+Some of the best food delivery apps include Uber Eats, Instacart, Grubhub and Doordash, Wolt and dozens of others.

 Grocery Ecommerce: How to Run a Successful Online Store.
 Instacart and Freshdirect example